+Better quality groundwater (less than 1,000 mg/L) in these western and southwestern areas is generally found at shallower depths.
+Groundwater with high TDS concentrations in the Merced Subbasin is principally the result of the migration of a deep water body with relative higher salinity which originates in regionally deposited marine sedimentary rocks that underlie the San Joaquin Valley.
+The depth of this water body with relative higher salinity within the Merced Subbasin boundaries is shallow compared to other parts of the San Joaquin Valley (AMEC, 2008).
 Groundwater with high concentrations of TDS is present beneath the entire Merced Subbasin at depths from about 400 feet in the west to over 800 feet in the east.
 The shallowest high TDS groundwater occurs in zones 5 to 6 miles wide adjacent and parallel to the San Joaquin River and the lower part of the Merced River west of Hilmar, where high TDS groundwater is upwelling (AMEC, 2008).

 Under natural pressure, the groundwater body of relative higher salinity is migrating upward.
 Brines move up through permeable sedimentary rocks and also through wells, faults, and fractures.
 The chemistry of groundwater in the Merced Subbasin indicates that mixing is occurring between the shallow fresh groundwater and the brines, which produces the high TDS groundwater observed.
-Pumping of deep wells in the western and southern parts of the Merced Subbasin may be causing these saline brines to upwell and mix with fresh water aquifers more rapidly than under natural conditions (AMEC, 2008).
+Pumping of deep wells in the western and southern parts of the Merced Subbasin may be causing these saline brines to upwell and mix with freshwater aquifers more rapidly than under natural conditions (AMEC, 2008).